 “At Direct Access, we believe that disabled people, if their unique and individual needs are met, are as capable of achieving anything a non-disabled person can”, says Head of Sales Lee Searle.
-“As we get to witness an expansion of disabled people in mainstream culture after centuries of alienation and exclusion, Steven’s role in the Paralympic games, in addition to his inclusion in the Queen’s Birthday Honours List for services to International Trade back in June, does little but confirm our philosophy, as our consultancy has grown largely on the confidence of our expertise as disabled people.
-And we cannot help but see today as not only a victory for Direct Access, but for disabled persons everywhere who believe they are somehow inferior or incapable of achieving great things.”
+“As we get to witness an expansion of disabled people in mainstream culture after centuries of alienation and exclusion, Steven’s role in the Paralympic games, in addition to his inclusion in the Queen’s Birthday Honours List for services to International Trade back in June, does little but confirm our philosophy, as our consultancy has grown largely on the confidence of our expertise as a disability led company.
+We cannot help but see today as not only a victory for Direct Access, but for disabled persons everywhere who believe they are somehow inferior or incapable of achieving great things.”

 If you are considering an audit of your building/facility, click the button below to view more information about our Access Consultancy and Appraisals.

 Watch the Paralympics opening ceremony video “WeThe15”, which features Steven’s voice, below.